-- The financial impact of pay costs the expenditure forecasts on staff costs is £92,000 below budget.
-There are currently vacancies within Direct Services, Corporate Services, Transformation & Strategy and Revenue & Benefits.
+- 3 The financial impact of pay costs the expenditure forecasts on staff costs is £199,000 below budget.
+There are currently vacancies within Direct Services, Housing, Contact Centre, Transformation & Strategy and Revenue & Benefits and Planning Services.
 However, some of these, in particular Direct Services are currently being filled by agency staff.
-The impact of salary variances are included within the Chief Officer commentaries. - The 2021/22 pay award is still under discussion and therefore no increase has yet been paid.
-The latest offer is 1.75% and the budget assumption is at 2%. - Income the Council receives a number of different income streams to help balance the budget; section 8 of the monitoring pack provides details in relation to the main streams.
-At the end of November, income as detailed within the report is still below budget in some areas such as Car Parks, Taxi Licensing and Land Charges but other areas such as Car Parking On Street ,Planning Development Management and Building Control are ahead of budget. - Investment Returns the return to date on the treasury management investments held by the Council is lower than budget with interest received totalling £17,000 compared to a budget of £125,000 for the year to date.
+The impact of salary variances are included within the Chief Officer commentaries. - 4 The 2021/22 pay award has just been agreed at 1.75% and therefore a saving, approx. £42,000 will be realised in the outturn as the budget assumption was 2%. - 5 Income the Council receives a number of different income streams to help balance the budget; section 8 of the monitoring pack provides details in relation to the main streams.
+At the end of January, income as detailed within the report is still below budget in some areas such as Car Parks, Taxi Licensing and Land Charges but other areas such as Car Parking - On Street ,Planning -Development Management and Building Control are ahead of budget. - 6 Investment Returns the return to date on the treasury management investments held by the Council is lower than budget with interest received totalling £25,000 compared to a budget of £164,000 for the year to date.
 This is due to a number of factors.
 Firstly, the current interest rate on investments remains very low, secondly the available cash which we can invest is greatly reduced from previous years due to the funding of the capital programme, Quercus 7 acquisitions and also COVID-19.
 The interest from Quercus 7 is due to be in excess of £275,000 this year.
-In order to increase future investment returns the Council is currently going through the selection process in order to invest in Multi-Asset Investment Funds. - Retained Business Rates Income of £2.182m forms part of the 2021/22 budget; any receipts over and above this amount, including those that result from being a beneficiary of the Kent Business Rates Pool, will be transferred to the Budget Stabilisation Reserve.
-The full year forecast for the additional funds is £285,000.
+In order to increase future investment returns the Council is currently going through the selection process in order to invest in Multi-Asset Investment Funds. - 7 Retained Business Rates Income of £2.182m forms part of the 2021/22 budget; any receipts over and above this amount, including those that result from being a beneficiary of the Kent Business Rates Pool, will be transferred to the Budget Stabilisation Reserve.
+The additional rates we expect to receive from the business rates pool is forecast to be £285,000.
 Regular monitoring takes place, with any amendments feeding into the outturn forecasts.